upbound/docs/content/getstarted-devex/create-controllers.md

 ```
 {{</ editCode >}}

-This StorageBucket claim is based on the fields AWS requires to create an S3 bucket instance.
+This StorageBucket claim uses fields AWS requires to create an S3 bucket instance.
 You can discover required fields in the Marketplace for the provider.
 <!-- /AWS -->

 <!-- Azure -->